-Simulation of a solar vapor compression refrigeration system with a variable speed compressor in real weather conditions using data sheets (PV panel and compressor) available from the manufacturer.
+Simulation of a solar vapor compression refrigeration system with a variable speed compressor in real weather conditions using data sheet (PV panel and compressor) available from the manufacturer.
 Compressor operating speed is determined to model the variation in the performance of the refrigeration system per hour.
-The analysis and simulation results show that the COP of the refrigeration cycle for the selected day is around 2.25 when the compressor is running at low speed, and the COP drops to the lowest value of 1.85 when the compressor operates at the highest speed.
+The analysis and simulation results show that the COP of the refrigeration cycle for the selected day is around 2.25 when the compressor operates at the highest speed.
 Furthermore, the simulation results show that an estimated radiation intensity of 315 W / m2 must be received at the tilt panel to run the compressor with a minimum rotating speed of 1800 rpm.
 To drive the compressor at its maximum rotating speed (4200 rpm), an estimated radiation intensity of 700 W / m2 is required to fall on the PV panel.
-Finally, the proposed method can be used to estimate the performance of a solar PV cooling system in direct combination with a variable speed compressor under certain weather conditions [20].
-The photovoltaic variable speed direct current (DC) cooling system of the photovoltaic (PV) cell is directly connected to the compressor without battery and inverter, and the speed of the DC compressor changes with the radiation intensity.
+Finally, the proposed method can be used to estimate the rernational Journal of Thermofluid Science and Technology (2021), Volume 8, Issue 220 uper No. 080201 performance of a solar PV cooling system in direct combination with a variable speed compressor under certain weather conditions [20].
+The photovoltaic variable speed direct current (DC) cooling system of the photovoltaic (PV) cell is directly connected to the compressor without battery and inverter and the speed of the DC compressor changes with the radiation intensity.
 Compared to the fixed speed mode, the cooling capacity of the variable speed mode increased by 32.76% and the average PV utilization efficiency increased by 45.69%.
 As ambient temperature increases, the average cooling capacity decreases significantly, but the increase in mean power consumption is not seen, which indicates that ambient temperature has a greater influence on cooling capacity and has less effect on power consumption.
 Radiation intensity has a significant effect on system performance.
-As the radiation intensity increases, the cooling capacity increases significantly [21].
+As the radiation reases, the cooling capacity increases significantly [21].

 Therefore, to improve the performance refrigerator system, several optimization strategies are recommended.
-Depend on previous studies, it can be summarized that energy from photovoltaics is sustained when applying to conventional refrigeration systems. and also humidity plays an important role to improve the quality of the product to be stored.
+Depend on previous studies, it can be summarized that energy from photocomplexity of the summarized when applying to conventional refrigeration systems. and also humidity plays an important role to improve the quality of the product to be stored.